Toronto Indoor

-The Toronto Indoor (also known as Toronto Molson Light Challenge from 1981-1985, Corel North American Indoor in 1986 and Skydome World Tennis in 1990) was a professional men's tennis tournament played on indoor carpet courts, held at Maple Leaf Gardens.
+The Toronto Indoor (also known as Toronto Molson Light Challenge from 1981 to 1985, Corel North American Indoor in 1986 and Skydome World Tennis in 1990) was a professional men's tennis tournament played on indoor carpet courts, held at Maple Leaf Gardens.
 It was part of the Grand Prix tennis circuit and later, for one year, the ATP Championship Series of the ATP Tour.

+History

 The tournament was established in 1972, becoming the second tournament held in Canada alongside the Canadian Open which alternated between Montreal, Quebec and Toronto, Ontario.
 The final event in 1990 was held at the Skydome.

 It was held as an official tour event in consecutive years between 1972 and 1977, 1985 and 1986 and then again for a final time in 1990, as the first event on the newly formed ATP Tour.
 From 1972 to 1977, it was part of the World Championship Tennis-tour.

-From 1981-1984, the tournament was organized as an invitational round-robin event with 8 players.
-In 1982 two separate editions were held, at the Toronto Maple Leaf Gardens in February and at the Montreal Forum in October.